-364. Containers for hazardous chemicals used, handled or stored in bulk
+364 Containers for hazardous chemicals used, handled or stored in bulk

-A person conducting a business or undertaking at a workplace must ensure that a container in which a hazardous chemical is used, handled or stored in bulk and any associated pipe work or attachments -
+A person conducting a business or undertaking at a workplace must ensure that a container in which a hazardous chemical is used, handled or stored in bulk and any associated pipe work or attachments:

-- (a) have stable foundations and supports; and - (b) are secured to the foundations and supports to prevent any movement between the container and the associated pipe work or attachments to prevent - (i) damage to the container, the associated pipe work or attachments; and - (ii) a notifiable incident.
+- (a) have stable foundations and supports; and - (b) are secured to the foundations and supports to prevent any movement between the container and the associated pipe work or attachments to prevent: - (i) damage to the container, the associated pipe work or attachments; and - (ii) a notifiable incident.

-- (a) an individual, a fine not exceeding \$1 250; or - (b) a body corporate, a fine not exceeding \$6 000.
+- (a) In the case of an individual-\$1 250. - (b) In the case of a body corporate-\$6 000.